Extreme local statistics in random graphs: maximum tree extension counts: Spherically symmetric trees: the sparse case

 \end{theorem}

 \begin{remark} In the latter two cases the (asymptotic) extreme value $\alpha_n$ depends on the optimal value of an optimization problem.
 This problem, especially in the final case, appears quite elementary, as it simply depends on optimizing multivariate polynomials over simple convex sets.
 However, we do not know how to find the optimum in general, and it would be interesting to know these optimum values.
 It is quite possible that the optimum is always achieved by constant vectors $(1/k,\dots ,1/k)$, for some $k$.
-The optimization problem is discussed further in the appendix to the arxiv version of this paper. \end{remark} \begin{proof}[Proof of \refT{thm:symm_trees_abr}] Using the definition \eqref{eq:LLN_maxdeg_sparse} of $D$, note that $pn \gg \left( \log n/\log \log n \right)^{1-1/b}$ implies $D^{b-1}/(pn)^b \to 0$, and that $pn \ll \left( {\log n}/{\log \log n} \right)^{1-1/b}$ implies $D^{b-1}/(pn)^b \to \infty$.
+The optimization problem is discussed further in the appendix to the arxiv version of this paper. \end{remark} \begin{proof}[Proof of \refT{thm:symm_trees_abr}] Recalling the definition \eqref{eq:LLN_maxdeg_sparse} of $D$, we claim that whenever $pn \gg \left( \log n/\log \log n \right)^{1-1/b}$ then $D^{b-1}/(pn)^b \to 0$.
+This is straighforward under a stronger assumption $pn \gg (\log n)^{1 - 1/b}$; otherwise we can assume $pn = O((\log n)^{1 - 1/b})$ which implies that $D = O( \frac{\log n}{\log \log n} ) \ll (pn)^{b/(b-1)}$ from which the claim follows by taking power $b-1$.
+Furthermore $pn \ll \left( {\log n}/{\log \log n} \right)^{1-1/b}$ implies $D^{b-1}/(pn)^b \to \infty$.
 In view of this, now~\eqref{eq:thm:symm_trees:conv}--\eqref{eq:thm:symm_trees:conv:asymp} of \refT{thm:symm_trees} imply \refT{thm:symm_trees_abr}. \end{proof} Let us provide heuristics for the denominator $\alpha_n$ in Theorem~\ref{thm:symm_trees} in the case $ L \in (0, \infty)$.
 We will see that a combined strategy gives a lower bound that interpolates between the bounds \eqref{eq:strategy1} and \eqref{eq:strategy2} discussed in the introduction.
-Introducing an extra variable $x_0$, consider a vector $(x_0, x_1, \cdots, x_k)$ of positive numbers with $x_0 + \cdots + x_k = 1$.
-It can be shown that with probability $n^{-x_0 + o(1)}$ a vertex has $x_0D$ neighbors, most of which have degree $(1 + o(1))pn$.
-Moreover, with probability $n^{-(x_1 + \ldots + x_k) + o(1)}$ a vertex has neighbors with their degrees at least $x_1D, \ldots, x_k D$.
-The probability to have both types of neighbors is therefore $n^{-(x_0 + \ldots + x_k) + o(1)} \approx n^{-1}$.
-Classifying the extensions according to the number~$m$ of children of the root that are mapped to vertices of degrees $x_1 D, \cdots, x_k D$ (and the remaining $a-m$ to the $x_0 D$ vertices of degree~$pn$), we thus ought to be able to find a vertex $v$ such that, whp,
+Introducing an extra variable $x_0$, consider a vector $(x_0, x_1, \dots, x_k)$ of positive numbers with $x_0 + \dots + x_k = 1$.
+It can be shown that with probability $n^{-x_0 + o(1)}$ a vertex has $x_0D$ neighbors of degree $(1 + o(1))pn$.
+Moreover, with probability $n^{-(x_1 + \ldots + x_k) + o(1)}$ a vertex has $k$ neighbors with their degrees at least $x_1D, \ldots, x_k D$.
+The probability that a vertex has both types of neighbors is therefore $n^{-(x_0 + \ldots + x_k) + o(1)} \approx n^{-1}$ and thus we expect that such a vertex exists.
+Classifying the extensions according to the number~$m$ of children of the root that are mapped to vertices of degrees $x_1 D, \dots, x_k D$ (and the remaining $a-m$ to the $x_0 D$ vertices of degree~$(1 + o(1))pn$), we thus ought to be able to find a vertex $v$ such that, whp,